PyGreSQL/PyGreSQL/docs/contents/pg/query.rst

 This method returns the list of the values returned by the query with each row returned as a named tuple with proper field names.

+Column names in the database that are not valid as field names for named tuples (particularly, names starting with an underscore) are automatically renamed to valid positional names.

 Note that since PyGreSQL 5.0 this will return the values of array type columns as Python lists.